Coimbatore District Small Industries Association

-Coimbatore District Small Industries Association (CODISSIA) (Tamil:கோயம்புத்தூர் மாவட்ட சிறு தொழிலார்கள் சங்கம்) is an Indian trade organization based in Coimbatore, Tamil Nadu.
+Coimbatore District Small Scale Industries Association (CODISSIA) (Tamil:கோயம்புத்தூர் மாவட்ட சிறு தொழிலார்கள் சங்கம்) is an Indian trade organization based in Coimbatore, Tamil Nadu.
 It is affiliated to Tamil Nadu Small and Tiny Industries Association (TANSTIA).
 It is the largest district association of small industries in India with more than two thousand members.
 The organization plays a major role in the development of industries in the region and also helps industries with government rules and norms.
 CODISSIA has pushed for the establishment of more public sector units in Coimbatore.

 History

 CODISSIA was established in 1969 with 40 members under the Tamil Nadu Societies Registration Act.
 In 1972, the organization participated in trade fair at Delhi.
 CODISSIA organized its first vendor exhibition in association with Integral Coach Factory, Chennai.
 In 1973, CODISSIA bulletin, a fortnightly journal was started.
-In 1974, P. C. Alexander, then Development Commissioner (SSI), Government of India inaugurated an exhibition of railway and telecommunication parts conducted by CODISSIA.
+In 1974, P. C. Alexander, then Development Commissioner (SSI), the Government of India inaugurated an exhibition of railway and telecommunication parts conducted by CODISSIA.